 - Printable Workouts Charts to monitor your progress.

-- Flexible program, can be adjusted to 4, 6 or 9 moths depending on you goals.
+- Flexible program, can be adjusted to 4, 6 or 9 months depending on you goals.
 You can stop at phase 2 or progress at phase 3 or adjust any phase duration depending on your needs and goals.

 - Flexible equipment.
 You can use free weights, machines, body weight and it can be done at a gym or at home, as long as you follow the general guidelines.
 Resistance methods are not important, rep ranges and rest intervals are.